adrianwedd/adrianwedd.github.io/docs/scripts/check-dns.md

 # check-dns.mjs

 Checks DNS records for the custom domain listed in the `CNAME` file.
 The script verifies that the domain resolves to GitHub Pages by looking for either the standard A records or a CNAME pointing to `*.github.io`.
+It runs automatically each hour via the `DNS Check` GitHub Actions workflow.

 ## Environment Variables